 We rarely paint the entire surface of our wood plaques, instead we select HDU for fully painted plaques.
 HDU is less expensive and carves cleaner and more precisely because it has no grain structure like wood does therefore does not splinter.
 However, we do make many wood plaques with some areas stained and other areas painted.
 Wood plaques can be stained, painted or gilded with gold or silver leaf, but they cannot be metal-coated.

-Wood plaques are typically 0.5 to 1.5 inches thick and weigh more than HDU plaques, but a lot less than cast metal plaques.
+Wood plaques are typically 1 to 2 inches thick and weigh more than HDU plaques, but weigh a lot less than cast metal plaques.
 Over 300 wood plaques are shown on this website.